movidius/volumetric_accelerator_toolkit/README.md

 images or voxel maps.
 There is also a viewer (volaviewer.py) that allows individual or multiple volumes to be viewed.

-## Installing
+## Installation

 Obtaining the required packages from apt or pip is the only installation necessary.
-After that point, simply cloning the api is will have completed the installation.
+After that point, simply cloning the api will have completed the installation.

 ### Dependencies

-There are some packages that need to be installed in order to leverage all of the functionality included.
+There are some packages that must be installed to leverage all of the functionality included.

 apt: